 Consider a "two-neuron" system whose inputs are correlated.
-The random variable, $\mathbf{rv}$ , is a 2D vector representing the input.
+The random variable, rv, is a 2D vector representing the input.
 The scatter plot for this vector has a slope of Tan[theta] = 0.41.
 The variances along the axes are:

-bigstd

-$$^2 = 4^2 = 16$$

-and smallstd $^2 = .25^2 = .0625$ .
+bigstd = $4^2$ = 16 and smallstd = $.25^2$ = .0625.

 gprincipalaxes is a graph of the principal axes which we will use for later comparison with simulations.
-ContinuousDistributions.m is a Mathematica package that you have seen before and that provides routines for sampling from a Gaussian (or Normal) distribution, rather than the standard uniform distribution that RandomReal[] provides.
+Mathematica provides functions for sampling from Gaussian and other distributions, rather than the standard uniform distribution that RandomReal[] provides.

 We define ndist so that RandomReal[ndist] returns numbers whose average is zero, and whose standard deviation is 1.
 Variance is equal to standard deviation squared.
-If we multiple RandomReal[ndist] by bigstd, we get random numbers with variance bigstd.
+If we multiple RandomReal[ndist] by bigstd, we get random numbers with variance bigstd^2.
 And similarly for smallstd. rv is the projection of these numbers onto the x and y axes.